Jacob-C-Smith/json/README.md

-# Version 3 is still in development.
-This notice will be removed when version 3 releases are posted.

-# JSON
+# json
- A JSON object parser written in C.
+ A JSON parser / serializer written in C.

  > 1 [Download](#download)
  >